Course Descriptions and Registration

 BASIC DRAWING (ART)(Fee$) This course is an extension of Art Foundations I, building on the basic elements and principles while including new mediums.
 Emphasis will be on drawing, color, and design objectives.
 New skills will be taught in connection with watercolor, tempera paint and other mediums that may be used.
 Drawing skills will be enhanced and practiced.

-BEGINNING DANCE (Fee$) -Students will be introduced to the elements of dance, learn different dance genres, and dance terminology.
+DANCE (Uniform Fee) -Students will be introduced to the elements of dance, learn different dance genres, and dance terminology.
 Students will be required to choreograph different dances and perform in front of an audience.

 DRAMA (Fee$) Drama is a performance-based class.
 Assessments and attendance are a part of their grade for performances and projects; therefore, students are required to read, act, move, and more in front of the class and/or an audience.
 There are no alternative assignments provided for missed performances or assessments.
 Students work independently and with groups to learn the techniques of performance, acting, improvisation, public speaking, and communication.
 One free night-time performance may be provided for family and friends as part of the class.
 For night performances, students remain after school until the entire event is over.